jo/sync-tank/migrations.md

 }
 ```

 As with the introduction of an `isImportant` property, the new settings document will not cause existing apps to break.
 Instead, we can use this document to enhance the experience for users of the new app version.
 If there is no settings document, the application can simply use the default color that already exists.
 And if an older app does not know how to deal with settings-documents, it may safely ignore it.
+More generally, we think it is good practice to whitelist the necessary documents at the access level, in particular in CouchDB views, so that new documents will not modify existing behavior.

 So far we have amended the todo item schema and introduced a new document type.
 Both operations are non-breaking feature changes to our data schema according to semantic versioning.
 But now let's look at yet another feature request that will have a deeper impact on our data format: